ZippyMagic/Morpheus/README.md

  - Blocks some websites.
  - More or less destroy's users experience.

  Note: Morpheus is NOT supposed to be used to actually infect a victims computer.
 It is ONLY to be used for educational purposes.
 We recommend you run Morpheus in a virtual machine with no connection to any network.
+If you do not do this, you have a chance of infecting every computer in the world, and it is NOT OUT FAULT IF THIS HAPPENS.
+Thank you.